Showing posts with label east florence. Show all posts

 They were getting directions to Legends, where they were going to eat lunch.
 I said they have good food.

-Then back to the visitors center for Swampfest Songwriter showcase series #2 to listen to Buzz Cason and Russell Medford sing and play.
+Then, back to the visitors center for Swampfest Songwriter showcase series #2 to listen to Buzz Cason and Russell Medford sing and play.

 The audience sang along with Buzz in a couple of his songs.
 "Hank Williams Christian songs.
 One way I saw the light.
-Russell talked about meeting a couple of songwriters at Killen Diner (which has since burnt down) to write a song.
+Russell talked about meeting a couple of songwriters at Killen Diner (which has since burned down) to write a song.

-The fun show ended around 3:30PM.
+The fun show ended around 3:30 P.M.

-I rode to Taco Bell to get supper there was a line of cars all the way to the stop sign.
+I rode to Taco Bell to get supper, and there was a line of cars all the way to the stop sign.

-When I got up to the window I said, you have been busy today.
-The girl at the window said we have been like this since 11AM today because we had four people to call in.
+When I got up to the window, I said, You have been busy today.
+The girl at the window said we have been like this since 11 A.M. today because four people called in.
 What a bummer!!

 After my busy day, all I wanted to do was eat my Taco Salad, prop my feet up, and watch TV.